esoterik0/ListMaster/README.md

 - import tables from txt.
 - export table to txt.
 - Drag to reorder items in the what, and results column whilst in edit mode
+- Generate .xls files of pages of random rolls, for printing and future use
+- Log rolls to save for later

 ## Basic Usage
 There are three main columns to the program: